The Most Underrated Desing Skill: Saying No

 “What can we remove?”

-Final thought
+Final thoughts

 The best products I’ve seen are not the ones that tried to do everything.